PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 Local addressbook
 -----------------

 There is also a special addressbook config file in the working directory at `addressbook/local.csv`.
-It is used to map long I2P destinations to short, human readable domain names.
-The syntax is csv and it can be modified manually if the user wishes.
+It lets your routers to work as a resolver for 3ld domains if you run that 2ld address on your router and it' presented in addressbook.
+Only i2pd can resolve such addresses, but sending special datagram requests.